 In my case, at 6’2 and 130 pounds, it stands to reason that I was only benching fifty pounds.
 I still had a small chest, small arms, small shoulders.
 I wasn’t weak because of my lanky proportions, I was weak because I had so little muscle mass on my frame:

-So what do these strength standards mean for skinny guys?
-Not much unless we also factor in muscle mass.
+Not much, unless we also factor in muscle mass.
 So let’s do that.
 The average man starts off with eighty pounds of muscle and can bench press 188 pounds.
-After a year of lifting, he gains up to twenty more pounds of muscle and moves his bench press up to 235 pounds.
+During his first year of lifting, he gains twenty pounds and moves his bench press up to 235 pounds.

 By the time I had gained 55 pounds, I was benching around 250, squatting around 275, and deadlifting around 365 pounds.
-I’m a human male so, not surprisingly, I put a bit more work into my bench press than my squat.
-When I got more serious about my squat and deadlift, though, they popped up to 315 and 405 over the course of another couple months.
-So, once I had a solid amount of muscle mass, my strength hit those targets without a problem.
+When I got more serious about my squat and deadlift, they popped up to 315 and 405 over the course of another couple months.
+Once I had a solid amount of muscle mass, my strength hit those targets without a problem.

 I know, I know.
 Even taking into account that I had a world-class strength coach guiding me through half of this bulk, I realize this rate of muscle gain sounds borderline impossible.
 And that’s fair.
-For the average guy, this is impossible.
-But keep in mind that after a couple years of lifting, I still only had as much muscle mass as the average guy would have after a single year of lifting.
-Compared with an average guy following a serious bulking program, it took me about twice as long to reach a comparable level of muscularity.
+For the average guy, gaining this much muscle is impossible.
+But keep in mind that it took me two years of lifting to accomplish what the average guy could accomplish in a single year.
+I had to spend a year catching up.

 For another example, Marco is 6’4 and started off his adult life weighing around 150 pounds.
 He gained 65 pounds over the course of a few years, bumping up to 215 pounds at a little under 10% body fat.
 At that point he was benching 250, squatting 315, and deadlifting 450.
 Again, once he gained enough muscle mass, he was able to pass those strength targets without an issue.